ClayShentrup/iris/README.md

 ### Deployment Schedule ###
 Continuous deployment of bug fixes and performance improvements take place Monday–Thursday (never Friday or weekends/holidays).
 For every production release, an engineer is responsible for deployment and will be on-call until the next release.
 Additionally, the on-call engineer from the previous deployment will serve as backup on-call.

-A feature flipping gem (TBD) manages feature deployment.
+A [feature flipping gem] (https://github.com/dabohealth/iris#feature-flipping) manages feature deployment.
 Features can be enabled at a certain time and for certain clients.

 ### Database Backups ###